osteele/stitch-sync/README.md

 - Windows:
   - Looks for Inkscape in PATH and Program Files
   - Checks all drive letters for USB drives
+  - **Note:** Minimally tested, USB drive detection is experimental
 - Linux:
   - Looks for Inkscape in PATH and common installation directories
   - Checks `/media/<username>` for USB drives
+  - **Note:** Minimally tested, USB drive detection is experimental

+## Known Limitations

+- The list of supported embroidery machines and formats is currently minimal and may contain errors or omissions.
+Please report any issues or submit pull requests to improve the machine database.
+- USB drive detection and file copying has not been thoroughly tested on Windows and Linux platforms.
+Use with caution and verify the results.
+Feedback and contributions to improve cross-platform support are welcome.

 ## Troubleshooting